tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 </ul>
 To explain in English, the rules created by this runbook would periodically execute a WMI query (Data source module), then map the result from WMI query to OpsMgr performance data (Condition detection module), finally store the performance data in OpsMgr operational DB, data warehouse DB and also OMS workspace (3 write action modules).

-So we will need to use the <strong>New-OMModuleConfiguration</strong> function from the OpsMgrExtended PS module to create an instance of the “OpsMgrExtended.ModuleConfiguration” class.
-As explained earlier, the “OpsMgrExtended.ModuleConfiguration” class is defined in the OpsMgrExtended.Types.dll.
+So we will need to use the <strong>New-OMModuleConfiguration</strong> function from the OpsMgrExtended PS module to create an instance of the "OpsMgrExtended.ModuleConfiguration" class.
+As explained earlier, the "OpsMgrExtended.ModuleConfiguration" class is defined in the OpsMgrExtended.Types.dll.
 Take the data source member module as an example:
 <pre language="PowerShell">
 $DAModuleTypeName = "Microsoft.Windows.WmiProvider"
 $DAConfiguration = @"